-Bit Number Binary Weighting Condition Description 1 2 WTPower New Measurement Result Ready.
+Bit Number Binary Weighting Condition Description 4 16 WCPower New Measurement Result Ready This bit is a 1 if the measurement has been completed and has produced new results.
+This bit is a zero at power on, after a preset and while a measurement is in Measuring States.
+See "Triggering of Measurements" on page 185.
+3 8 WWQuality New Measurement Result Ready.
 This bit is a 1 if the measurement has been completed and has produced new results.
 This bit is a zero at power on, after a preset and while a measurement is in Measuring States.
-See "Triggering of Measurements" on page 148.
+See "Triggering of Measurements" on page 185.
+2 4 WACLeakage New Measurement Result Ready.
+This bit is a 1 if the measurement has been completed and has produced new results.
+This bit is a zero at power on, after a preset and while a measurement is in Measuring States.
+See "Triggering of Measurements" on page 185.
+1 2 WTPower New Measurement Result Ready.
+This bit is a 1 if the measurement has been completed and has produced new results.
+This bit is a zero at power on, after a preset and while a measurement is in Measuring States.
+See "Triggering of Measurements" on page 185.
 0 1 Extension Bit This bit is a 1 if the measurement has been completed and has produced new results.
 This bit is a zero at power on, after a preset and while a measurement is in Measuring States.
-See "Triggering of Measurements" on page 148.
+See "Triggering of Measurements" on page 185.

-Program Examples - STATus:OPERation:NMRReady:FDD
+${\bf Program\ Examples\ -\ STATus:} OPERation: {\bf NMRReady: FDD}$